-9.4.
+8.4.
 Doctoral Dissertation Committee

 The appointment of the Dissertation Committee should be made well in advance of the defense of the dissertation proposal.
 All core Dissertation Committee members must hold the appropriate terminal degree.
 In consultation with the proposed Doctoral Dissertation Committee Chair, the doctoral student solicits faculty for the committee and submits the names of the Chair and other committee members for approval by the Graduate Program Director.
-Once approved by the Graduate Program Director, the proposed membership of a Dissertation Committee is then approved by the Doctoral Council.
-If the status of any member of an approved Dissertation Committee changes, the doctoral student and the Graduate Program Director will recommend a replacement for approval by the Doctoral Council.
+If the status of any member of an approved Dissertation Committee changes, the doctoral student and the Graduate Program Director will recommend a replacement and report it to the Office of Graduate Studies.